vemuladheeraj/SmartExpensesPrivatePolicy/PRIVACY_POLICY.md

 ## International Users

 SmartExpenses processes all data locally on your device.
 No personal financial data is transferred to external servers.
 If you enable optional AI features, anonymized data may be sent to Google AI Studio, which operates globally.
+If you enable Gmail integration, your email access is managed through Google's OAuth 2.0 system.
 Please review Google's privacy policy for information about their data processing practices.

 ## Changes to This Privacy Policy